 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Interior Ministry of Guatemala
+Lead executing agency: The Guatemala Ministry of the Interior

-Overall term: 2013 to 2021
+Overall term: 2013 to 2022

 The state, civil society and the private sector implement coordinated strategies for greater citizen security.

-The project works in three fields of action:
+The project operates in three areas: